 Ingredients: Potato Starch, Glycerin, Powdered Cellulose, Lecithin, Dried Yeast, Malt Extract, Sweet Lupin Meal, Alfalfa Extract, Paprika Extract.

 We also like to treat the dogs with braided bully sticks.
 The Best Bully Sticks brand is great, one ingredient and the dogs go crazy for them.
-The braided last longer than regular bully sticks.
+The braids are more expensive, but last longer than regular bully sticks.

 The best dog toothbrush